hughesbenm/hughesbenm.github.io/index.md

 ```#%sudo  ALL=(ALL) ALL```

 This will set it so that any user in the sudo group can run all commands with sudo.

+### Note
+The fact that sudo isn't inherent to Arch initially threw me off at first and I tried to get it to work with wheel but got confused and just installed sudo anyway, plus the project declaration says 'sudo' so I got sudo

 ### Making user accounts
 Next, add your own user account to the system with